 Brush, floss, brush!

-Taking care of your teeth and gums from an early age means your teeth will last longer.
-They are your tools for life, and like all tools they need to be looked after.
-Strong, clean teeth will reduce the risk of common oral health issues such as tooth decay and gingivitis, a gum disease that if left untreated can lead to Periodontitis.
+Take care of your teeth and gums from an early age and your teeth will last longer.
+They are your tools for life, so you need to care for them.
+Strong, clean teeth will reduce the risk of common oral health issues such as tooth decay and gingivitis.
+Gingivitis is a gum disease and if it’s not treated it can lead to periodontitis,

-Over-consumption of sugary and sticky foods, as well as soft drinks or too much fruit juice can contribute to poor oral health and lead to tooth decay.
+Too many sugary and sticky foods, as well as soft drinks or fruit juice can lead to tooth decay.
 We’re not the only ones that love sugar – the bacteria that live inside the mouth and on your teeth thrive on sugar, converting it to acids that damage the teeth.
-Keeping sugary foods and drink to a minimum will make your dentist, but more importantly your teeth, happy.
+Keeping sugary foods and drink to a minimum and make your dentist and your teeth happy.